galaxyproject/training-material/topics/metagenomics/tutorials/cami2-assembly/tutorial.md

-Overall, GATB[[3]](https://pubmed.ncbi.nlm.nih.gov/24990603/) ranked best on the strain madness data across most metrics (mismatches, misassemblies, strain recall, and strain precision), while HipMer[[4]](https://ieeexplore.ieee.org/abstract/document/8665813) [[5]](https://ieeexplore.ieee.org/abstract/document/7832788) [[6]](https://www.nature.com/articles/s41598-020-67416-5) on the plant-associated data.
-Compared to the first CAMI challenge A-STAR[ [7]](https://www.a-star.edu.sg/) considerably improved in genome fraction for the strain madness data.
-The other leader SPAdes [[8]](https://pubmed.ncbi.nlm.nih.gov/22506599/) [[9]](https://genome.cshlp.org/content/27/5/824?ijkey=fef5a6b24fb0024b39509480f85afaa81724d3e8&keytype2=tf_ipsecsha) was not introduced in the CAMI1 challenge [[1]](https://www.nature.com/articles/nmeth.4458) and performed well in CAMI2.
+Overall, GATB ({%cite Drezen2014%}) ranked best on the strain madness data across most metrics (mismatches, misassemblies, strain recall, and strain precision), while HipMer ({%cite Georganas2018%}, {%cite Georganas2015%}, {%cite Hofmeyr2020%}) on the plant-associated data.
+Compared to the first CAMI challenge [A-STAR](https://www.a-star.edu.sg/) considerably improved in genome fraction for the strain madness data.
+The other leader SPAdes ({%cite Bankevich2012%}, {%cite Nurk2017%}) was not introduced in {%cite Sczyrba2017%} and performed well in {%cite Meyer2021%}.
 For the type of assembly, the different tools performed differently.
 Single-sample assembly was done well by all assemblers.
-HipMer [[4]](https://ieeexplore.ieee.org/abstract/document/8665813) [[5]](https://ieeexplore.ieee.org/abstract/document/7832788) [[6]](https://www.nature.com/articles/s41598-020-67416-5) performed better on single samples as well as for pooled samples.
+HipMer performed better on single samples as well as for pooled samples.

 #### Genome binning challenge

 Genome binning  clusters or classifies sequences or contigs into bins representing genomes.

 It takes as input the output of assembly.
-Two types of short read assemblies were given as inputs for CAMI2 [[2]](https://www.biorxiv.org/content/10.1101/2021.07.12.451567v1): MEGAHIT [[10]](https://www.biorxiv.org/lookup/external-ref?access_num=25609793&link_type=MED&atom=%2Fbiorxiv%2Fearly%2F2021%2F07%2F12%2F2021.07.12.451567.atom) assembly and Gold Standard Assembly.
+Two types of short read assemblies were given as inputs for CAMI2: MEGAHIT ({%cite Li2015%}) assembly and Gold Standard Assembly.
 Both types for strain madness, marine, and plant-associated datasets, so 6 possible datasets in total.

 Participants submitted 95 results and 10 binning tools (overall, 18 binner versions).
 The results were evaluated based on .